ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 If what the code says, or at least implies after a quick glance, isn't what the code does then there is a deeper problem than just "bad code, bad programmer".
 Real-world programmers writing real-world programs tend to have other concerns in mind than the minutiae of integer implicit conversion rules and overflow semantics.
 We want tools, language and compiler included, that help us prevent errors [(29)](https://stackoverflow.com/questions/30395205/why-are-unsigned-integers-error-prone).

+For this discussion we assume a 64-bit machine with 32-bit `int`.
+Some results are different on other machines.

 Fixed sized integer types, which all primitive integer types are, have the drawback that they can only represent a limited range of values.
 When we try to use them outside of that range they wrap, trap, saturate, or trigger undefined behavior [(27)](https://blog.regehr.org/archives/1401).